Internet-Draft | Intel profile | March 2025 |

 The set of sets data type definitions are as follows:¶

-subset = 8 superset = 9 disjoint = 10 set-of-set-type = [ * [ + any ]] set-of-set-operator = subset / superset / disjoint set-of-set-expression = [ set-of-set-operator, set-of-set-type ] tagged-set-of-set-expression = #6.60010(set-of-set-expression)¶
+; The CDDL here needs to be fixed, Ned to work on this subset = 8 superset = 9 disjoint = 10 set-of-set-type = [ * [ + any ]] set-of-set-operator = subset / superset / disjoint set-of-set-expression = [ set-of-set-operator, set-of-set-type ] tagged-set-of-set-expression = #6.60020(set-of-set-expression)¶

 For subset